-(Best months for planting Onion in USA - Zone 5a regions)
+(Best months for growing Onion in USA - Zone 5a regions)

 They don't have to be in a greenhouse (though that would be ideal), any sheltered spot will do.
 The idea is to guard against rapid changes of temperature, especially at night.